racheldmarron/rdmdevportfolio-react/README.md

 A professional portfolio using REACT and Tailwind CSS.
 This website showcases the development work I have done through the UCI Coding Bootcamp.
 You are able to view my projects, learn about me, and download my resume.

 ## User Story
+<ul><li>
-AS AN employer looking for candidates with experience building single-page applications I WANT to view a potential employee's deployed React portfolio of work samples SO THAT I can assess whether they're a good candidate for an open position
+AS AN employer looking for candidates with experience building single-page applications</li>
+<li>I WANT to view a potential employee's deployed React portfolio of work samples</li>
+<li>SO THAT I can assess whether they're a good candidate for an open position</li>

 ## Acceptance Criteria
+<ul><li>
-GIVEN a single-page application portfolio for a web developer WHEN I load the portfolio
+GIVEN a single-page application portfolio for a web developer</li>
+<li>WHEN I load the portfolio</li>
-THEN I am presented with a page containing a header, a section for content, and a footer WHEN I view the header
+<li>THEN I am presented with a page containing a header, a section for content, and a footer</li>
+<li>WHEN I view the header</li>
-THEN I am presented with the developer's name and navigation with titles corresponding to different sections of the portfolio WHEN I view the navigation titles
+<li>THEN I am presented with the developer's name and navigation with titles corresponding to different sections of the portfolio</li>
+<li>WHEN I view the navigation titles</li>
-THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted
+<li>THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted</li>
-WHEN I click on a navigation title
+<li>WHEN I click on a navigation title</li>
-THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted
+<li>THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted</li>
-WHEN I load the portfolio the first time
+<li>WHEN I load the portfolio the first time</li>
-THEN the About Me title and section are selected by default WHEN I am presented with the About Me section
+<li>THEN the About Me title and section are selected by default</li>
+<li>WHEN I am presented with the About Me section</li>
-THEN I see a recent photo or avatar of the developer and a short bio about them WHEN I am presented with the Portfolio section
+<li>THEN I see a recent photo or avatar of the developer and a short bio about them</li>
+<li>WHEN I am presented with the Portfolio section</li>
-THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repositories
+<li>THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repositories</li>
-WHEN I am presented with the Contact section
+<li>WHEN I am presented with the Contact section</li>
-THEN I see a contact form with fields for a name, an email address, and a message WHEN I move my cursor out of one of the form fields without entering text THEN I receive a notification that this field is required WHEN I enter text into the email address field
+<li>THEN I see a contact form with fields for a name, an email address, and a message</li>
+<li>WHEN I move my cursor out of one of the form fields without entering text</li>
+<li>THEN I receive a notification that this field is required</li>
+<li>WHEN I enter text into the email address field</li>
-THEN I receive a notification if I have entered an invalid email address WHEN I am presented with the Resume section
+<li>THEN I receive a notification if I have entered an invalid email address</li>
+<li>WHEN I am presented with the Resume section</li>
-THEN I see a link to a downloadable resume and a list of the developer’s proficiencies WHEN I view the footer
+<li>THEN I see a link to a downloadable resume and a list of the developer’s proficiencies</li>
+<li>WHEN I view the footer</li>
-THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
+<li>THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)</li>

 ## Visual References